tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 #### Important

-Remember that _noop_ rules bypass **only** broader dynamic filtering rules, static filtering is left completely intact, which means you won't see ads in the embedded Youtube videos.
+Remember that _noop_ rules bypass **only** broader dynamic filtering rules, static filtering is left completely intact, which means you won't see ads in the embedded YouTube videos.

 ***

-What if you want to block 3rd-party frames everywhere by default, but want whatever embedded Youtube video to not be blocked by default on any site?
+What if you want to block 3rd-party frames everywhere by default, but want whatever embedded YouTube video to not be blocked by default on any site?

 It is just a matter of creating a global _noop_ rule for `youtube.com`: